kpicaza/open-sketch/README.md

 composer check-all
 ```

+Currently, NativePHP doesn't allow enabling PHP extensions.
+At this time, to manipulate images, we need to install
+the GD extension for image manipulation.
+Until this feature is available in NativePHP, we can compile our own PHP
+and substitute it for the original one in `vendor/nativephp/php-bin`. **It is only required to Download Sketch
+feature.
+Every other feature will work as expected with default PHP binary packed by NativePHP.**

 ## License

 This project is licensed under the BSD-3-Clause License.
 You are free to use, modify, and distribute this software as long